centria/advanced-csharp/src/content/part10/part10-2.md

 * $	: End the match at the end of the line.
 Without this character, the rest of the string could be anything, and we would still get a match.
 With our string ending to a dollar sign, we make sure the string matches our regex exactly.

+### Trying out regular expressions

+Trying to find exact matches with regular expressions takes some practice.
+It is not ideal to rewrite our code again and again to check whether we have achieved the proper regular expression or not.
+Luckily, the internet has services to try out regular expressions, such as [https://www.regextester.com/](https://www.regextester.com/) or [https://regex101.com/](https://regex101.com/)

 # Exercises

 <Note>The exercises will be published 24.11. at the latest!</Note>